(Note: this post was originally published on May 2, 2020. The date above reflects migration to the new platform.)

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

-Loaded with sweet orange and spicy jalapeno, these brussel sprouts are a flavor powerhouse!
-Enjoy them as a side dish, happy hour nibble, or hoard them all to yourself.
+Loaded with sweet orange and spicy jalapeno, these easy stovetop Brussels sprouts are a flavor powerhouse.
+Enjoy them as a side dish, as a happy hour nibble, or hoard them all to yourself.

 For Garnishing